simonwb98/SCP1-lab/README.md

 # SCP1-lab
 Our lab reports and our code (or some of it) for the Semiconductor Physics 1 lab module.
+The code may be incomplete or outdated.